 If local law enforcement responded to the accident, they will create an accident report, referred to as a Kentucky Uniform Police Traffic Collision Report.

-In the Collision Report, the names of all parties involved in the accident will be listed along with the time and date of the accident, the location, and any property damage.
-Kentucky Collision Reports also list the apparent contributing factors such as weather, lighting conditions, driver “inattention”, any available car insurance information and any traffic citations that were issued.
+In the collision report, the names of all parties involved in the accident will be listed along with the time and date of the accident, the location, and any property damage.
+Kentucky Collision Reports also list the apparent contributing factors such as weather, lighting conditions, driver inattention, and any traffic citations that were issued.
 After completing the report, it will be made available in 2 – 3 days online or via U.S. Mail.

 Accident reports are available only to the following people: